ph4ntonn/Impost3r/README_EN.md

 - Get the compiled file impost3r.so

-- Upload the compiled impost3r.so to the target server under ```/lib/x86_64-linux-gnu/security``` folder.(Different machines may have different folder names)
+- Upload(Compile as much as possible on the target server to prevent unexpected errors) the compiled impost3r.so to the target server under ```/lib/x86_64-linux-gnu/security``` folder.(Different machines may have different folder names)

 - Enter ```/etc/pam.d```, and then there are two cases.
 If the selected mode is to steal only the ssh password, then you need to execute ```vi sshd``` and add  at the following statement at the end of the file.